Teenager-with-hand-up-to-camera

 You’re planning to create your own content

 Businesses that say this rarely do.
-There’s always something more pressing to be done.
+Because there’s always something more pressing to be done.
 And the content you planned to create either gets shelved or abandoned part way through.

 There are various reasons for this, but here are a few of the ones I’ve heard:

 Second, not just anyone can write SEO content — because it’s not just about writing.
-You need someone who can do the customer research, the subject research and the optimisation side.
+You need good ideas, customer research, subject research and optimisation.
 These are things an SEO content writer specialises in.

 Third, the likelihood of you seeing results from a couple of sporadically created articles is close to zero.
-Writing and publishing effective content needs to be done regularly and consistently, which takes commitment.
-If you can’t make that commitment, hire a content writer who can.
+Writing and publishing effective content needs to be done regularly and consistently.
+And this is a commitment many businesses just can’t make without the support of a content writer.

 You’re unsure of the writer’s skill level